OakarminIron/Obsidian/README.md

 ## Sessions

-The knowledge in this repository is categorized into the following sessions:
+The knowledge in this repository is categorised into the following sessions:

 1. Business IT
 2. Business